 This is a dump dinner through and through.

-From there it's just about nailing the crispy sage.
+Once you've got the risotto going in the Instant Pot, it's just about nailing the crispy sage.
 Technically you don't need to do this if you're low on time because there is sage in the actual risotto itself, but I just love this as a finisher and it looks so pretty too!